nicwest/chess-blog/content/posts/british-championship-day-1.md

 Rb3+ 38.
 Kg4 Rg3+ { white resigned } 0-1
 {{</pgn>}}

-So I won a game which I was not expecting!
+I won a game which I was not expecting!
 Regardless of the outcome of the next games I can go home happy.

 For future reference I'm going to try and itemise expenditure in as much